-Christopher Marble is a sixth-year PhD student in the Department of Physics and Astronomy and a National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellow.
-He is also a NSF INTERN visiting fellow as Los Alamos National Laboratory.
+Christopher Marble is a sixth-year PhD student in the Department of Physics and Astronomy, a graduate researcher at Los Alamos National Laboratory (LANL), and a National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellow.
+He is a former NSF INTERN visiting fellow at LANL.
 He earned his M.S. in Physics from Texas A&M University in 2018.
 He graduated Tarleton State University with a B.S. in Physics and a B.S. in Mathematics in 2016.
 His interests include nonlinear optical effects, quantum optics, Raman/hyper-Raman spectroscopy, and supercontinuum generation.
 He previously conducted research on femtosecond pulse propagation and the bioeffects of femtosecond laser pulses with the U.S. Air Force Research Laboratory as a Consortium Research Fellowship Program fellow.